RazaMasood/RazaMasood/README.md

 # 💫 About Me:
-As a passionate computer science student with a strong foundation in data science, AI, and machine learning, I'm proficient in Python and tools such as Numpy, Pandas, matplotlib, API, scikit-learn, and Tensorflow.
-Despite my inexperience, I am a responsible and detail-oriented individual who takes pride in my work and is eager to learn new things.
-I believe my skills can contribute to your team's success, and I'm eager to discuss opportunities to make a difference.
+I am a final-year computer science student with a strong interest in AI, machine learning, and data science.
+I have a solid foundation in Python programming and libraries such as Numpy, Pandas, Matplotlib, Scikit-Learn, and TensorFlow.

+I am eager to apply my skills to real-world problems and create innovative solutions using machine learning algorithms and data analysis techniques.

 ## 🌐 Socials: